Stop Clearcutting California's Future

 Help air these ads--Donate now!

-Photos of plants and animals where there is no clearcutting/salvage logging, 2014
+Photos of plants and animals in areas which have not been impacted by clearcutting/salvage logging, 2014

 2 min. video to Board of Forestry, June, 2013